 Before the CARD Act, financial institutions could do the following:

 Raise your interest rate at will.
 There were no rules about notifying you, and there didn’t even have to be a reason.
 And issuers could raise rates on your existing balances, not just on new purchases.
 This is called a “retroactive interest rate increase.”

-Imagine if the economy went into a skid and it spooked the issuers.
-So they raised your annual percentage rate from 14 percent to 20 percent.
-Let’s say you had a $5,000 balance at 14 percent.
-After the rate increase, you’d have a $5,000 balance at 20 percent.
+Imagine if the economy went into a skid and it spooked your issuer.
+So it raised your annual percentage rate from 14% to 20%.
+Let’s say you had a $5,000 balance at 14%.
+After the rate increase, you’d have a $5,000 balance at 20%.
 It’s easy to see how retroactive interest rate increases could lead to a debt disaster.

 Charge unfair fees.
 There were over-the-limit fees, which occurred because the issuer allowed cardholders to exceed their limits but then charged those cardholders a fee for doing so.
 This is like telling your teenager she can stay out as long as she likes but then punishing her for missing her curfew.

 There were also no guidelines for late fees or for “fee harvesting” cards (cards that charge costly fees).
 Sometimes, you didn’t know a fee existed until it showed up on your statement.

 Make the fine print impossible to understand.
 I know what you’re thinking.
 It’s still hard to understand.
 But, trust me, back then, it was hard to figure out what the fees and rates were.
 And even the websites were often unclear.

 Target young consumers.
 Often, issuers would set up a table on college campuses, and students were offered free gifts to sign up for credit cards.
 Want free pizza?
 Sign right here for your new credit card!